capogreco/blog.science.family/posts/250413_shaders.md

    - Moving one pattern's center
    - Changing one pattern's frequency

-These techniques allow you to create captivating visual effects that respond to time or user interaction, making them perfect for creative coding and interactive designs.

 # Code and Concept References

 The examples in this tutorial draw inspiration and knowledge from several excellent sources: